Prof Ezeibe lauds Ikpeazu over developments in Ngwa land – The Sun Nigeria

 From Okey Sampson, Umuahia

-Prof Maduka Ezeibe has commended Governor Okezie Ikpeazu for the numerous infrastructural developments his administration has brought to the Ukwa Ngwa area of the state.
+Professor Maduka Ezeibe has commended Governor Okezie Ikpeazu for the numerous infrastructural developments his administration has brought to Ukwa Ngwa area of the state.

-Represented by Prof Sam Erugo, Ezeibe noted that more still needs to be done, especially in the area of empowerment of Ukwa Ngwa people and creation of opportunities for youths.
+Represented by Prof. Sam Erugo, Ezeibe however noted that more still need to be done, especially in the area of empowerment of Ukwa Ngwa people and creation of opportunities for youths.

 Chief Chibuike Nwokeukwu, SAN also in commending Ikpeazu said with him as governor, many roads and boreholes have been constructed in rural villages in Ukwa Ngwa land.